-This is the recipe for the Christmas pudding that we serve at Belmond Le Manoir aux Quat'Saisons and is the result of 20 years’ development.
+This is the recipe for the Christmas pudding that we serve at Le Manoir aux Quat'Saisons and is the result of over 20 years’ development.
 Each ingredient plays an important role.
-Ideally you should be making this in November to give the flavours time to mature.
+Ideally, you would be making this in November to give the flavours time to mature.
 It can actually be made up to two months in advance and stored in a cool place, ready to be re-heated on the big day.

 For the pudding: